-Does the public benefit offered by the proponent outweigh community concerns?
+Does the public benefit offered out weigh community concerns?

 The current use is for 20,000 square meters of GFA of retail.
 The current proposal is for 87,000 square meters of GFA of which 42,000 sqm is for residential and 45,000 non-residential and of this 8,500 sqm GLA for retail.
-The public benefit for such very significant uplift is stated as stairs, steps, paving, upgrade of bridge and a 25-meter-wide two-level public park.
+The public benefit for such very significant uplift is stated as stairs, steps, paving, upgrade of bridge and a 25 meter wide two level public park.